-Small annual flowering plant with the most intense blue color.
-The blue pigment is protocyanin, which in roses is red.
-In the past it often grew as a weed in crop fields, hence its name (fields growing grains such as wheat, barley, rye, or oats were formerly known as "corn fields").
-It is now endangered in its native habitat by agricultural intensification, particularly over-use of herbicides, destroying its habitat.
-It is now naturalized in many parts of the world, including North America and parts of Australia.
-It is grown as an ornamental plant in gardens, where several cultivars have been selected with varying pastel colors, including pink and purple.
-Centaurea is also grown for the cutflower industry in the U.S. for use by florists.
-The most common color variety for this use is a doubled blue variety.
-Seeds germinate quickly after planting.
+Cornflower is a plant that was commonly found growing as a weed in fields where grains such as wheat, barley, rye, or oats were grown.
+However, it is now endangered in its natural habitat due to agricultural intensification and the overuse of herbicides.
+Despite this, it has been naturalized in many parts of the world, including North America and parts of Australia.
+It is often grown as an ornamental plant in gardens, with various cultivars available in pastel colors including pink and purple.
+In the United States, it is also grown for the cut flower industry, with the most common color being a doubled blue variety.
+The seeds of this plant germinate quickly after planting.

-The flower is occasionally used as a culinary ornament and prized historically for their blue pigment.
-Cornflowers are often used as an ingredient in some tea blends and herbal teas.
-In herbalism, a decoction of cornflower is effective in treating conjunctivitis, and as a wash for tired eyes.
+Cornflower has a few practical uses as well.
+It is sometimes used as a culinary ornament and is valued for its blue pigment.
+It can also be found in certain tea blends and herbal teas.
+In herbalism, a decoction of cornflower is used to treat conjunctivitis and can be used as a wash for tired eyes.

-In folklore, cornflowers were worn by young men in love; if the flower faded too quickly, it was taken as a sign that the man's love was not returned.
+In folklore, cornflowers were worn by young men in love.
+If the flower wilted too quickly, it was seen as a sign that the man's love was not returned.
 The blue cornflower has been the national flower of Estonia since 1968 and symbolizes daily bread to Estonians.
-It is also the symbol of the Finnish political party, and the Swedish political party, and has since the dawn of the 20th century been a symbol for social liberalism there.
+It is also the symbol of the Finnish and Swedish political parties and has been a symbol of social liberalism in Sweden since the early 20th century.
 The blue cornflower is also one of the national flowers of Germany.